 Introducing Londoners to the French flavours of Brittany is La Petite Bretagne, a contemporary crêperie that offers both savoury and sweet buckwheat pancakes.

 Taking pride in using the best ingredients available, each and every of their French ‘galettes’ are gluten and wheat free, making them perfect for coeliac customers.
 Not only do they supply delicious crepes, but you can also expect salads, small bites and waffles.
+So, if you are looking to eat something near Piccadilly line, La Petite Bretagne can be a great choice.

 The Australian café and natural wine shop is Antipode.
 Leading with artisan coffees, smoothies and sandwiches throughout the day in a relaxed easy-going café atmosphere, come evening swing by and sample one of their natural wines on offer.